miromannino/Contributions-Importer-For-Github/README.md

 ## How it Works

-In its simplest case, this tools copies all commits from a source git repository to a mock git repository.
-Each copied commit will report the same commit date, but the original code is not copied, neither the commit message.
+In its simplest case, this tool copies all commits from a source git repository to a mock git repository.
+Each copied commit will report the same commit date, but the original code is not copied, nor is the commit message.

 <p style="margin: 20px" align="center">
 <img src="https://github.com/miromannino/contributions-importer-for-github/blob/resources/fig0.png" />
 </p>

-_Contributions Importer_ will create instead mock code in order to report which languages have been used in the source repository.
+_Contributions Importer_ will create instead mock code to report which languages have been used in the source repository.

-You can also have multiple source git repository as well in order to report activities from several private git repositories.
+You can also have multiple source git repositories as well to report activities from several private git repositories.

 ## Reasons

 GitHub shows contributions statistics of its users.
 There are [several reasons](https://github.com/isaacs/github/issues/627) why this feature could be debatable.

-Moreover, this mechanism only rewards developers that work on GitHub maintained repositories.
+Moreover, this mechanism only rewards developers who work on GitHub-maintained repositories.

-Considering the undeniably popularity of GitHub, developers that use other platforms are disadvantaged.
+Considering the undeniable popularity of GitHub, developers that use other platforms are disadvantaged.
 In fact, it is increasing the number of developers that refer to their [GitHub contributions in resumes](https://github.com/resume/resume.github.com).
-Similarly, recruiters [may use GitHub to find talents](https://www.socialtalent.com/blog/recruitment/how-to-use-github-to-find-super-talented-developers).
+Similarly, recruiters [may use GitHub to find talent](https://www.socialtalent.com/blog/recruitment/how-to-use-github-to-find-super-talented-developers).

-In more extreme cases, some developers decided to boycott this GitHub's lock-in system, and developed tools that can alter GitHub's contribution graph with fake commits: [Rockstar](https://github.com/avinassh/rockstar) and [Vanity text for GitHub](https://github.com/ihabunek/github-vanity) are good examples.
+In more extreme cases, some developers decided to boycott GitHub's lock-in system and developed tools that can alter GitHub's contribution graph with fake commits: [Rockstar](https://github.com/avinassh/rockstar) and [Vanity text for GitHub](https://github.com/ihabunek/github-vanity) are good examples.

-Instead, the aim of [Contributions Importer for GitHub](https://github.com/miromannino/contributions-importer-for-github) is to generate an overall realistic activity overview.
+Instead, [Contributions Importer for GitHub](https://github.com/miromannino/contributions-importer-for-github) aims to generate an overall realistic activity overview.

 ## Other good tutorials about this project